2color/auroqueue/README.md

-# Auro Queue
+# Auroqueue

+A paperless queue management system to make waiting in line a little less painful.
+Inititally built for Auroville but adaptable to any reception that has multiple service representetives serving with a computer.

-A queue management system for Auroville.
-Build with modern open source technologies.
+Built with modern open source technologies.

 ![QMS](http://www.conicsystems.net/Queue_1.jpg)

+## Requirements
+- TV to connect the Raspberry Pi
+- Raspberry Pi with HDMI to connect to TV with network connection
+- Button which will connect to the Raspberry Pi to allocate a waiting number
+- Computers connected to the same network as the Raspberry Pi which which make a call to advance the queue

 ## The Goal: